codingMustache/codingMustache/README.md

 ## Joke of the Day

-What cheese can never be yours?
-Nacho cheese.
+What’s Forest Gump’s Facebook password?
+1forest1

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
+What is the name of Layer 7 of the OSI model?
- 1. Programmable Sound Generator (PSG)
+ 1. Network
- 2. FM Synthesizer
+ 2. Session
- 3. PCM Sampler
+ 3. Application
- 4. ADPCM Sampler
+ 4. Present

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  Application
 </details>